jtelszasz/my_energy_forecast_SVR/README.md

 ## iPython Notebooks

-  My_Energy.ipynb --
+  My_Energy.ipynb -- Exploratory data analysis for hourly electricity usage at an apartment in Baltimore, Maryland.

-  My_Energy_and_Weather.ipynb --
+  My_Energy_and_Weather.ipynb -- Exploring the correlation between outdoor weather and electricity consumption.

-  Usage_Autocorrelation.ipynb --
+  Usage_Autocorrelation.ipynb -- Checking for autocorrelation in electricity consumption.

-  Elec_SVM.ipynb --

-  Elec_SVM_crossval.ipynb --
+  forecasts/Elec_SVM.ipynb -- Training a support vector machine to predict next-hour electricity consumption.

+  forecasts/Elec_SVM_crossval.ipynb -- Cross-validation for support vector model for prediction of next-hour electricity consumption.

-## Python codes
+## Python Codes and Scripts

-  time_parser.py --
+  time_parser.py -- Needed to interpret the timestamps from NOAA's weather files.

-  import_funcs.py --

-  history.py --

-  errors.py --

-  weather_download_observations.py --
+  import_funcs.py -- A couple of functions to smash a bunch of csv files into Pandas dataframes.
+Currently includes functions for the BGE electricity data and for the NOAA weather data.

+  history.py -- Creates additional fields that are equal to another field's values at specified lag times.
+For instance, the electricity consumption at t-2 hours.

+  errors.py -- Functions that calculate various error measures for a model when given two Pandas dataframes, one containing the predicted values and the other containing the actual values.

+  weather_download_observations.py --  Downloads weather data for a specified timeframe from wunderground.com.
+Originally written by Melinda Han at Columbia University.

 ## Plots

-  /output_plots/
+  plots/

+## Datasets

+  BGE

+  NOAA weather